-Women tend to hold their center of gravity in their hips and core, and men typically have their centers of gravity higher up in their shoulders.
-Women are more likely (and more intelligently) to utilize their hips and core to accomplish a given task, while men like to use their arms, chest, and shoulders to push or lift whatever the situation requires.
+Women tend to hold their center of gravity in their hips and core.
+Men typically have their centers of gravity higher up in their shoulders.
+This means women are more likely (and more intelligently) to utilize their hips and core to accomplish a given task, while men like to use their arms, chest, and shoulders to push or lift whatever the situation requires.

 In practice, this means that women have an easier time with certain core and hip-focused exercises, such as boat pose; while men will have an easier time with planks and yoga pushups (called a “chaturanga”).

-Boat pose is one pose that women have much greater success with, when compared to men.
-Their stronger hips & core make it easier for them to lift their legs, and their lower upper-body mass doesn’t weigh them down as much.
+Boat pose is one pose that women have much greater success with.
+Their stronger hips & core make it easier for them to lift their legs.
+Their lower upper-body mass doesn’t weigh them down as much.

-Holding a low plank position is usually much easier for men than it is for women, and this is because men tend to have stronger upper-bodies.
+Holding a low plank position is usually much easier for men.
+This is because men tend to have stronger upper-bodies.

 From there, we get into 2 other major differences:

-Men have different fitness goals than women; most men are interested in building more muscle, whereas most women are interested in the “toned” look.
+Men have different fitness goals than women.
+Most men are interested in building more muscle.
+Many women are interested in the “toned” look.
 Most [heterosexual] men are not interested in flexibility for sexual purposes either, while it’s something that is seen as sexy for women.

 I’m not saying these are absolutes.
 Some men are more flexible than women.
 Many women have trouble utilizing their core and hips.
-Some guys might feel comfortable attending a yoga class that focuses on non-fitness aspects, and there are plenty of women interested in building muscle mass.
+Some guys might feel comfortable attending a yoga class that focuses on non-fitness aspects.
+There are plenty of women interested in building muscle mass.
 What I’ve included here are generalizations, and as such, don’t apply to everyone.
 But they apply to a majority.